Intertidal Inhabitants

 Location: Monterey, CA – collected off a dive

-These minute nudibranchs have some of the most stunning dorsal cerata in the family.
+These pearly sea slugs have some of the most stunning dorsal cerata in the family.
 They greedily indulge on hydroids – tiny stationary jellyfish.

 Ceratodoris rosacea (Hopkins red nudibranch)